-(j) Incorporate the social cost of greenhouse gas emissions.
+(j) Incorporate the social cost of greenhouse gas emissions as a cost adder as specified in RCW 19.280.030(3).

-() Avoided cost.
-The plan must include an analysis and summary of the avoided cost estimate for each supply- and demand-side resource, including, but not limited to, avoided cost of energy, capacity, transmission, distribution, and greenhouse gas emissions.
-Listed nonenergy impacts should specify if they accrue to the utility, customers, participants, vulnerable populations, highly impacted communities, or the general public.
+(12) Avoided cost.
+The IRP must include an analysis and summary of the avoided cost estimate for each supply- and demand-side resource, including, but not limited to, avoided cost of energy, capacity, transmission, distribution, and greenhouse gas emissions.
+Listed nonenergy costs and benefits should specify if they accrue to the utility, customers, participants, vulnerable populations, highly impacted communities, or the general public.
 The utility may provide this content as an appendix.

+(13) Data disclosure.
+Utilities must include the data input files made available in native format per WAC 480-100-655(9) as an appendix to the IRP.

 (14) Information relating to Purchases of Electricity from Qualifying Facilities.
-Each utility must provide information and analysis that it will use to inform its annual filings required under chapter 480-106 WAC.
+Each utility must provide information and analysis that it will use to inform its annual filings required under Chapter 480-106 WAC.
 The detailed analysis must include, but is not limited to, the following components:

-(a) a description of the methodology used to calculate each avoided cost estimate;

-(b) a description of the methodology used to calculate estimates of avoided cost of energy, capacity, transmission, distribution and emissions averaged across the utility; and
+(a) a description of the methodology used to calculate estimates of avoided cost of energy, capacity, transmission, distribution and emissions averaged across the utility; and

-(c) Resource assumptions and market forecasts used in the utility’s schedule of estimated avoided cost required in WAC 480-106-040, including, but not limited to, cost assumptions, production estimates, peak capacity contribution estimates and annual capacity factor estimates.
+(b) Resource assumptions and market forecasts used in the utility’s schedule of estimated avoided cost required in WAC 480-106-040, including, but not limited to, cost assumptions, production estimates, peak capacity contribution estimates and annual capacity factor estimates.

 (15) Report of substantive changes.
-The integrated resource plan must include a summary of substantive changes to modeling methodologies or inputs that result in changes to the utility’s resource need, as compared to the utility’s previous integrated resource plan.
+The IRP must include a summary of substantive changes to modeling methodologies or inputs that result in changes to the utility’s resource need, as compared to the utility’s previous IRP.

-(16) The utility must provide a summary of public comments received on the draft integrated resource plan and the utility’s responses, including whether or not issues raised in the comments were addressed and incorporated into the final plan.
-The matrix may be included as an appendix to the final plan.
+(16) Summary of public comments.
+As part of the filing of its IRP with the commission, a utility must provide a summary of public comments received during the development of its IRP and the utility’s responses, including whether issues raised in the comments were addressed and incorporated into the final IRP, and documenting the reasons for rejecting any public input.
+The utility may include the summary as an appendix to the final IRP.

-WAC 480-100-615 Integrated Resource Plan Timing.
+WAC 480-100-625 Integrated Resource Plan Timing.

-Unless otherwise ordered by the commission, each electric utility must file an integrated resource plan with the commission by January 1, 2021, and every four years thereafter.
+Unless otherwise ordered by the commission, each electric utility must file an integrated resource plan (IRP) with the commission by January 1, 2025, and every four years thereafter.

-(1) Work plan.
-Not later than fifteen months prior to the due date of its integrated resource plan, the utility must file a work plan that outlines the content of the integrated resource plan and the subsequent two-year progress report.
+(1) IRP work plan.
+Not later than fifteen months prior to the due date of its IRP, the utility must file a work plan that includes advisory group input and outlines the content of the IRP and expectations for the subsequent two-year progress report.
 The utility must include the following in its work plan:

-(a) The method for assessing potential resources;
+(a) The methods for assessing potential resources;

-(b) The due date and proposed schedule for completing its conservation potential assessment and demand response potential assessment as outlined in WAC 480-109-100(2), which will serve as inputs to the integrated resource plan;
+(b) The due date and proposed schedule for completing its conservation potential assessment, as outlined in WAC 480-109-100(2), and its demand response potential assessment, both of which will serve as inputs to the integrated resource plan;

-(c) A proposed schedule of integrated resource plan advisory group meetings;
+(c) A proposed schedule of meetings for the utility’s resource planning advisory group and equity advisory group, as established in WAC 480-100-655(2), for the IRP;

-(d) A list of significant topics that will be discussed at each integrated resource plan advisory group meeting;
+(d) A list of significant topics, consistent with WAC 480-100—620, that will be discussed at each advisory group meeting for the IRP;

-(e) The date the draft plan will be filed with the commission;
+(e) The date the draft IRP will be filed with the commission;

-(f) The date the final plan will be filed; and
+(f) The date the final IRP will be filed; and

-(g) A link to a website accessible to the public and managed by the utility, to which the utility posts and makes publicly available the information identified in subsection (5)(a) of this section.
+(g) A link to a website accessible to the public and managed by the utility, to which the utility posts and makes publicly available the information identified in WAC 480-100-630(1).